The Pirate Bay: Service issues

 On 6 October 2009, one of the IP transit providers to The Pirate Bay blocked all Pirate Bay traffic causing an outage for most users around the world.
 The same day, the site was reportedly back online at an IP address at CyberBunker, located in the Netherlands.
 It is not known whether The Pirate Bay is actually located at CyberBunker or whether they are using the CyberBunker service that routes CyberBunker IP addresses to any datacenter around the world.
 These routes are not visible to the outside world.

 CyberBunker was given a court injunction on 17 May 2010, taking the site offline briefly; later that day, hosting was restored by Sweden's Pirate Party.
-Former spokesman for the Pirate Bay, Peter Sunde, commented that it would now be very difficult to stop the site because it would now be seen as political censorship if anyone tries to shut it down.
+Now former spokesman Sunde commented that it would now be very difficult to stop the site because it would now be seen as political censorship if anyone tries to shut it down.

 On 8 July 2010, a group of Argentine hackers gained access to The Pirate Bay's administration panel through a security breach via the backend of The Pirate Bay website.
 They were able to delete torrents and expose users' IP-addresses, emails and MD5-hashed passwords.
 The Pirate Bay was taken offline for upgrades.
 Users visiting the website were met by the following message: "Upgrading some stuff, database is in use for backups, soon back again.
 Btw, it's nice weather outside I think."

 On 16 May 2012, The Pirate Bay experienced a major DDoS attack, causing the site to be largely inaccessible worldwide for around 24 hours.
 The Pirate Bay said that it did not know who was behind the attack, although it "had its suspicions".